wandb/course-starter-python/chapters/chapter1.md

 ---
-title: 'Chapter 1: Getting started'
+title: 'Chapter 1: Introduction to Machine Learning'
-description:
-  'This chapter will teach you about many cool things and introduce you to the most important concepts of the course.'
+description: 'This chapter we will go over the basics of machine learning'
 prev: null
 next: /chapter2
 type: chapter